venyige/AWS-Lambda-with-S3-full-anatomy/readme.md

 ### Full anatomy of an AWS S3 -  Lambda project
 Full anatomy of an AWS S3 -  Lambda project on .NET Core C# platform, heavily utilizing the currently accessible local development aids (amazonlinux2 in Docker, lambci/lambda in Docker and localstack in Docker) Those frustrated on the exclusive programming language option, I am to inform that this project is part of my homework in an employment application process to a company advertising a .NET Core job.
 To make it more interesting, I decided to stay in front of Ubuntu not breaking my daily routine.
 What it involves is:
-- using as much command-line tools as possible to accomplish the task,
+- using as many command-line tools as possible to accomplish the task,
 - using MonoDevelop development environment.

 For the cloud implementation I have deliberately chosen S3 and Lambda from the AWS showcase.